rsrsps/btree/README.md

 btree
 =====

-**btree** is a disk based [B-tree](http://en.wikipedia.org/wiki/B-tree) implementation in Golang.
+**btree** is a disk-based [B-tree](http://en.wikipedia.org/wiki/B-tree) implementation written in Golang.

-At runtime, all the key nodes are kept in memory and all the values are kept on disk.
+During runtime, all the key nodes are kept in memory and all the values are kept on disk.
 Consequently, the data is split into two files: a key file and a value file.

 A tree can be in *read-only* mode or *read-write* mode.